1964 Little All-America college football team: Separate defensive teams

 For 1964, the AP resumed selecting separate offensive and defensive teams.
 They had done so previously in 1951 and 1952, but in 1953 returned to the older tradition of selecting eleven players on a team, without regard to offensive or defensive specialization.
 Another change adopted in 1964 was the specialization of the selection of backs.
 Previously, the AP had simply selected four "backs" without regard to their roles as quarterback, halfback, or fullback.
 The 1964 offensive units chose players in those specific roles, and the defensive units chose included both defensive halfbacks and safeties.

 Backfield

 Senior quarterback Charlie Green led the 1964 Wittenberg Tigers football team to their third consecutive undefeated season and the No. 1 ranking in the AP small college rankings.
 He passed for 5,739 yards in four years at Wittenberg.
 He was later inducted into the College Football Hall of Fame.

-Junior halfback Randy Schultz of the State College of Iowa Panthers received first-team honors after tallying more rushing yards than all of the Panthers' opponents.
+Junior halfback Randy Schultz of the State College of Iowa Panthers received first-team honors after tallying more rushing yards than all the Panthers' opponents.

 Halfback Gerald Allen of Omaha received first-team honors despite having missed part of the season with a leg injury.
 He rushed for 213 yards against Bradley.

 William Cline, a triple-threat tailback for the Tangerine Bowl champion 1964 East Carolina Pirates football team, was also named to the first team.

 Others

 Otis Taylor helped lead the undefeated 1964 Prairie View A&M Panthers football team to the black college national championship.
-He was selected to the first team as an end and later spent 11 years with the Kansas City Chiefs, leading the AFL in receiving touchdowns in 1967 and the NFL in receiving yards in 1971.
+He was selected to the first team as an end and later spent 11 years with the Kansas City Chiefs, leading the AFL in receiving touchdowns in 1967, and the NFL in receiving yards in 1971.

 Alphonse Dotson, a 268-pound offensive tackle for Grambling, also received first-team honors on one of the major All-America teams.